Take in a bit of the natural world in the city at these great nature reserves you never even knew existed.

 Adel Dam Nature Reserve

-It’s not everyday you come across wet and dry woodland in such a small area, but down at Adel Dam Nature Reserve that’s exactly what we’ve got.
-Straddling Adel Beck, there are as many as 36 different kinds of native and exotic trees, while you‘ll be able to spot kingfishers, chaffinches, nuthatches, woodpeckers, sparrowhawks and buzzards, hidden in the plants and shrubbery, which make for quite a picturesque nature reserve.x
+It’s not every day you come across wet and dry woodland in such a small area, but down at Adel Dam Nature Reserve that’s exactly what you’ve got.
+Straddling Adel Beck, there are as many as 36 different kinds of native and exotic trees.
+You‘ll also be able to spot kingfishers, chaffinches, nuthatches, woodpeckers, sparrowhawks and buzzards hidden in the plants and shrubbery, which make for quite a picturesque nature reserve.

 Adel Nam Nature Reserve, Next to Golden Acre Park, Leeds, West Yorkshire, LS16 9JY.